-Under the FAA ADs issued pursuant to its Aging Aircraft Program, we are subject to extensive aircraft examinations and may be required to undertake structural modifications to our fleet from time to time to address the problems of corrosion and structural fatigue.
-As part of the FAA's overall Aging Aircraft Program, it has issued ADs requiring certain additional aircraft modifications.
-Other ADs have been issued that require inspections and minor modifications to 747-200 aircraft.
-The 747-400 freighter aircraft were delivered in compliance with all existing FAA ADs at their respective delivery dates.
+Under the FAA ADs issued pursuant to its Aging Aircraft Program, we are subject to extensive aircraft examinations and may be required to undertake structural modifications to our fleet from time to time to address any problems of corrosion and structural fatigue.
+As part of the FAA's overall Aging Aircraft Program, it has issued increased inspection and maintenance requirements depending on aircraft type and ADs requiring certain additional aircraft modifications.
+We believe all aircraft in our fleet are in compliance with all existing FAA ADs.
 It is possible, however, that additional ADs applicable to the types of aircraft or engines included in our fleet could be issued in the future and that the cost of complying with such ADs could be substantial.
-The FAA is also considering a rule that would increase the inspection and maintenance burden on aging aircraft.